sofia-fischer/philo-blog/content/posts/2026-01-imposter-syndrom.md

 Still, Imposter Syndrome is often described as a personality trait, focusing on correlations with low self-esteem, neuroticism, and perfectionism.
 Multiple studies found higher prevalence among woman and other marginalized groups.
-Not all studies find such correlations though, especially when comparing people within the same role (the probed roles where leadership roles or surgeons); while students and post-graduates showed the highest gender difference[^paper].
+Not all studies find such correlations though, especially when comparing people within the same role (the surveyed roles were leadership roles or surgeons); while students and post-graduates showed the highest gender disparity[^paper].

 {{< alert "comment" >}}
 The connection of Imposter Syndrome to marginalized groups is tricky.
 Some symptoms of Imposter Syndrome like lack of